 You say pumpkin…I say punkin’

 Out of all the new recipes I try every year, we always go back to this one.
 It’s my husband’s favorite version and mine too.
 It is creamy, fluffy and down right decadent without tasting too sweet or rich.
-And it’s not difficult to make at all.
-It just uses some slightly different pumpkin pie ingredients to achieve a really yummy result.

 - 1 9-inch deep dish frozen pie shell or (2) regular-sized pie shells

 - 1 cup light brown sugar firmly packed